 Public exams can be a stressful time for students, parents and carers, and it is very important that all those involved are well informed.
-Please take time to thoroughly read all the information on the Exams Office pages and acquaint yourself with the examination rules and regulations.
+Please take time to thoroughly read all the information on this page and acquaint yourself with the examination rules and regulations.

 Fitzharrys School makes every effort to ensure that our students receive the best possible preparation for their exams, that the administrative arrangements run smoothly, and that exams are conducted in a way that will cause as little stress as possible to help our students achieve their best.

-Please don't hesitate to contact the Exams Office during school hours via if you have any queries, we will be pleased to answer any questions you have.
+Please don't hesitate to contact the Exams Office during school ours if you have any queries.
+We would be pleased to answer any questions you have.

 Isabel Hale - Exam Officer

 01235 462405 (Monday - Thursday)

 Pupils who are preparing coursework or non-exam assessments should be aware of these documents:

 On the day of your exam, there is a lot of information you need to remember.
 Familiarise yourself with this information in advance and if there is anything you don't understand, please talk to your teacher or pop into the Exams Office for advice.

 When you are in the exam room, you are expected to behave according to exam regulations.
 Two exam posters will be displayed in the exam room to remind you of these regulations (see below).